-At first, it’s not easy, because just thinking about how many things you must learn to fully master the instrument can be frightening.
+At first, it’s not easy, because just thinking about how many things you must learn to fully master the ukulele can be frightening.

 We were a little intimidated when we were getting started, and that actually never stops, even when you’re an advanced player.